 would amount to 73-percent of GDP.
 The CBO report warned

-that continuing on the current path will "increase the probability of a
+that continuing on the current path would "increase the probability of

 sudden fiscal crisis."
-Finally there were also worries that the
+There were also worries that the

 situation in the

 If the state of the economy had worsened, incumbency

 had the potential of being a negative for Obama.
 But incumbency

 confers significant advantages in terms of fundraising and building a

 campaign organization.
 Effectively President Obama had a one-year

 head start in building his general election team.
 The symbols of

 the office, such as arriving on Air Force One, carry weight.
 Also